sparkflows/sparkflows-docs/docs/databricks/superset-databricks.rst

 Connecting Superset with Databricks
 -----------------------------------

-Now once Superset is running in UI, you can databricks database to it.
+Now once Superset is running in UI, you can connect databricks database to it.

+NOTE * Make sure that databricks cluster is running

 Steps involved in Connecting databricks to superset
 ----------------